-- 9.1 Scheduling an uncontested prove up.
-To schedule an uncontested determination of heirship follow the procedures set out in Chapter A. Section 8. - 9.2 Submission of required documents prior to hearing.
+9.1 Scheduling an uncontested prove up.
+To schedule a hearing for an uncontested determination of heirship you must e-file the appropriate Checklist Certification for uncontested prove-up (forms are found on the Court's website) and follow the procedures set out in Chapter A. Section 8.
+Take note, the court coordinator will not set your matter for prove-up until the Checklist Certification is on file with the Court.

+- 9.2 Submission of required documents prior to hearing.
 All required documents must be filed no later than 10:00 a.m. seven (7) days prior to the hearing.
-If the required documents are not filed, the court may cancel the hearing without notice.
+If the required documents are not filed, the Court may cancel the hearing without notice.
 Required documents include: - a.
 Affidavit of Service of Citation pursuant to § 202.057 - b.
-Proof of Death (unexecuted) - c.
-Disinterested-Witness Heirship Testimony (unexecuted) - d.
-Waivers, Declinations, Consents (if applicable) - e.
+Proof of Death (executed) - c.
+Disinterested-Witness Heirship Testimony (executed) - d.
+Waivers, Declinations, Consents (executed if applicable) - e.
 Attorney Ad Litem Report - f.
-Appointment of Resident Agent (if applicable) - g.
+Appointment of Resident Agent (executed if applicable) - g.
+General Information Sheet (executed if applicable) - h.
+Court's Instructions (executed if applicable) - i.
 Proposed Order - 9.3 Submission of required documents at the hearing.
-At the hearing, and not before, the Court shall be presented with the following required documents (a-c only apply if you are seeking an administration in conjunction with a declaration of heirship): - a.
-General Information Sheet (completed) - b.
-Court's Instructions (completed) - c.
-Oath (unexecuted) - d.
-Safekeeping Agreement & Order (if applicable) - e.
-Proposed Order
+When your case is called by the Court you shall immediately present to the Court (one copy) of the following required documents in paper format: - a.
+Proposed Order (dated the date of hearing) - b.
+Oath (signed & dated date of hearing if administration is sought) - c.
+Any other required document for your specific case that the Court does not require to be pre-filed. - 9.4 Additional Testimony Required.
+During the prove-up before the Court, in addition to any other required testimony, the witnesses shall testify that their written testimony has been signed, presented to the Court, and that it is truthful and accurate.
+If an administration is sought, the proposed executor/administrator shall testify that he/she has already executed and filed with the Court the General Information Sheet and the applicable Instructions of the Court.
+Once the Court has granted the relief for administration and appointed the executor/administrator, the Court will have the executor/administrator swear to the applicable oath at the bench. - 9.5 Oath.
+The Court prefers that Attorneys use the Court's form for the oath, which can be found on the Court's website.
+Should the attorney choose to use their own form, the Court requires that the jurat include two signature lines, one for a Notary Public and another for the Presiding Judge.